Merwinsville Hotel

 The Merwinsville Hotel is a historic hotel building and former railroad station at 1 Brown's Forge Road in the Gaylordsville village of New Milford, Connecticut.
 Built in 1842-43, it is one of the oldest hotels built specifically for a railroad stop in the United States.
-The building is undergoing work to restore it to its original grandeur.
 It was listed on the National Register of Historic Places in 1977.

 Description and history

 The Merwinsville Hotel is located in far northwestern New Milford, on the east side of the village of Gaylordville.
 It is set at the northwest corner of Brown's Forge Road and Station Road, and immediately east of the railroad tracks of the Housatonic Railroad.
 It is a three-story wood frame structure, with a gabled roof and clapboarded exterior.
 Its main block is flanked by a two-story wing with shed roof on the south side.
 The track-facing facade has a two-story porch with latticework railing, wrapping around to the building's north side.
 There are street-facing entrances near the center of the main block, and at the end of the ell.